tardate/LittleArduinoProjects/Kraft/Pollen8/README.md

 ## Circuit Construction

-A very simple variation of the classic CD4017 counter with a 555 astable clock course.
+A very simple variation of the classic CD4017 counter with a 555 astable clock source.
 A light-dependent resistor provides some frequency variation depending on available light.
 The LDR ranges from around 1kΩ when in light to 10kΩ when in darkness, corresponding to a clock frequency range of perhaps [6.5Hz](https://visual555.tardate.com/?mode=astable&r1=2.2&r2=10&c=10) to [34Hz](https://visual555.tardate.com/?mode=astable&r1=2.2&r2=1&c=10).